attwad/pynessus/README.rst

     nes.Login('admin', 'pass$%&(#'%#[]@:')
     logging.info('Feeds: %s', nes.Feed())

-All calls can be done asynchronously:
+All calls can also be done asynchronously if needed:

 .. code-block:: python